Fully quantum fluctuation theorems: Approximate fluctuation relations

 Compared to the control particle in Fig.~\ref{FigApproxC} there exists an even simpler setup where the control particle simultaneously serves as the energy reservoir (see Fig.~\ref{FigApproxCE}).
 This corresponds to the global Hamiltonian

 again with an interaction region

 with a non-trivial dependence on $x$ inside $[x_i,x_f]$.
-As opposed to the previous setting, we here perform the control measurement on the energy reservoir itself.
+As opposed to the previous setting, we here would have to perform the control measurement on the energy reservoir itself.
 This situation is conveniently described in terms of the transition probabilities discussed in section \ref{MainSecGlobal}, resulting in the approximate fluctuation relation

 where for the particular choice of Hamiltonian (\ref{MainGlobalHamiltonianScenario2}) we have $H^i_{CE} = H^f_{CE} = \hat{P}_{CE}^2/(2M_{CE})$.
 This approximate relation can also be made quantitative, see Appendix \ref{SecApproximateTransProb}.
 For a numerical evaluation of the errors in a concrete model, see Appendix \ref{SecNumericalEvaluation}.